 Going to the Show

 Pack up all your models a day or two before the show, giving yourself plenty of time.
 Do take care when packing models - there's nothing worse than arriving only to find that your favourite horse has been broken or scratched in transit.
 Use more packing rather than less if in doubt.
 The best way to pack is to place each model first in a clean plastic bag; this will help to prevent its finish being scratched, and is necessary for most things except OF Chinas.
-After this, Breyers etc. can be packed into boxes (Breyer boxes are fine for this although not for sending models through the post) with plenty of bubblewrap, tissue paper, or newspaper if you're desperate and the models are well wrapped in plastic first (newspaper is not recommended for use directly next to a model, as the print may mark paintwork).
+After this, Breyers etc. can be packed into boxes (Breyer boxes are fine for this although not for sending models through the post), use plenty of bubblewrap, pony pouches, tissue paper, (or newspaper if you're desperate and the models are well wrapped in plastic first - newspaper is not recommended for use directly next to a model, as the print may mark paintwork).
 If you don't have boxes big enough for your Traditional size models they can stand up in a plastic or cardboard box, provided they're well covered in bubblewrap.
-China models travel very well in large boxes full of polystyrene chips – just don't put too many in one box or too close to the sides.
+China models travel very well in large boxes full of polystyrene chips, just don't put too many models in one box or too close to the sides.
+Foam is by far the best way to transport china or fragile models.
 Leave at least 2"-3" around the sides and 1"-2" between the models.

 It is also useful to take a notepad and pen to write down your results if there isn't to be a catalogue, a cloth for your table, and money, in case you want to buy raffle tickets or models for sale.
 You may also need to take a packed lunch: some shows do provide food, or will have shops and takeaways nearby.
 Hot and cold drinks are usually provided, although it can be as well to bring your own, just in case.
 (It's no fun arriving at a show after an early start and a long drive, only to find there are no coffee or tea making facilities!)
 Don't forget to bring a cup and any cutlery you may need, just to be on the safe side!
 When you're all ready, retire to bed early as you'll need to allow yourself plenty of time to get there in the morning.
 It's better not to be in a rush if you can avoid it.